edovanveen/edonet/README.md

 ## To do

 * Implementation of 2D convolutions;
-* Implementation of max pooling;
-* Implementation of flattening layer;
 * Add more activation and loss functions.

 ## Issues

 * Inputs should be rescaled properly;
 * Can weight initialization be done better?
+* MaxPool2DLayer: creation of the cached mask goes wrong when multiple elements are equal to max.

 ## Authors
 * **Edo van Veen** - *Initial work* - [edovanveen](https://github.com/edovanveen)